sara-sabr/ITStrategy/_posts/en/2019-12-20-why-we-are-promoting-risks.md

 This may work for physical assets like constructing a house, but not for intangibles -- like software.
 In addition, the transition towards Digital Government is creating a future that is highly complex and uncertain, which is argued requires a different means to govern IT investments: one that rewards an empirical cycle of trying, observing, and correcting. [^1]

-At ESDC, we have a [Policy on Project and Program Management (PPPM)](https://gpp-ppm.service.gc.ca/sites/pwa/ESDCKnowledgeRepository/All%20Documents/2-01PL-182E-Project%20and%20Programme%20Management%20Policy%20on-withBanner-v1.0.pdf) that complies with the Treasury Board (TB) [Policy on Planning and Management of Investments](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32593) with one of its objectives being ensuring *accountability and success of the Portfolio of projects and programmes with a ***specific focus on the benefits of investments*** in projects and programmes*.
+At ESDC, we have a [Policy on Project and Program Management (PPPM)](https://gpp-ppm.service.gc.ca/sites/pwa/ESDCKnowledgeRepository/All%20Documents/2-01PL-182E-Project%20and%20Programme%20Management%20Policy%20on-withBanner-v1.0.pdf) that complies with the Treasury Board (TB) [Policy on Planning and Management of Investments](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32593) with one of its objectives being to ensure *accountability and success of the Portfolio of projects and programmes with a ***specific focus on the benefits of investments*** in projects and programmes*.
 This ESDC Policy acts as the authoritative means under which all projects and programmes within ESDC are managed.
-The [Project Lifecycle framework (PMLC)](https://gpp-ppm.service.gc.ca/sites/pwa/ESDCKnowledgeRepository/All%20Documents/02-05G-271E-ProjectLifeCycle-v4.0.pdf) is used to guide the management of projects, according to their classification in size (which is based on cost, risk, capability, and complexity though its fair to say the cost variable carries more weight than the others).
+The [Project Lifecycle framework (PMLC)](https://gpp-ppm.service.gc.ca/sites/pwa/ESDCKnowledgeRepository/All%20Documents/02-05G-271E-ProjectLifeCycle-v4.0.pdf) is used to guide the management of projects, according to their classification in size (which is based on cost, risk, capability, and complexity though it is fair to say the cost variable carries more weight than the others).

-In the PMLC, a **small** IT project (one that is between $500k and $2.5M in size) is expected to produce between 21 and 34 project management artefacts, requires between 48 and 54 project management activities, and involves 16 stakeholders.
+In the PMLC, a **small** IT project (one that is between $500k and $2.5M in cost) is expected to produce between 21 and 34 project management artefacts, requires between 48 and 54 project management activities, and involves 16 stakeholders.
-For **major** IT projects (greater than $5M) we are looking at 24 to 39 artefacts, 52 to 60 activities, and the same 16 stakeholders, though involves more rigour and detail for activities and artifact content.
+For **major** IT projects (greater than $5M in cost) we are looking at 24 to 39 artefacts, 52 to 60 activities, and the same 16 stakeholders, though will involve more rigour and details for activities and artifact content.
 Note that in the 16 stakeholders only 5 of them are from the IT Branch (though in reality it's much more than this as I'll explain later).

 I argue that this method of managing funds for IT initiatives does the following: